 A key element in developing the Education Service Improvement Plan was work undertaken to review educational outcomes for children and young people in Fife.
 This work contributed to the Joint Strategic Needs Assessment (JSNA) that was undertaken to support development of the Fife Children's Services Plan 2023-26.
 Further details regarding the JSNA can be found in pages 6-10 of the plan (see: www.fife.gov.uk/FifeCSPlan2023).

-The table on the following page summarises some of the key challenges highlighted by the wider evidence base on educational outcomes reviewed in developing the Joint Strategic Needs Assessment.
+The table on the following page reflects key challenges highlighted by the wider evidence base reviewed in developing the Joint Strategic Needs Assessment.

 Overview of current scorecard outcomes